django-oscar/django-oscar-mws/docs/source/getting_started.rst

 Basic Concepts
 --------------

-*django-oscar-mws* provides a few models that represent data retrieved from or sent to Amazon's MWS API.
+*django-oscar-mws* (OMWS) provides a few models that represent data retrieved from or sent to Amazon's MWS API.

 Merchant Account